Our Verdict

 Weight

-The On Cloud 6 is among the lighter shoes we have tested, at 7.59 ounces per shoe (US 6.5), yet it doesn't sacrifice stability and comfort in doing so.
+The On Cloud 6 is among the lighter shoes, at 7.59 ounces per shoe (US 6.5), yet it doesn't sacrifice stability and comfort in doing so.
 The upper is constructed from a lightweight 100% recycled polyester.
-This material feels light and allows for plenty of airflow - a feature I loved during warmer days.
+This material feels light and allows for plenty of airflow—a feature I loved during warmer days.

 Adding to the lightweight feel is the CloudTech and Zero Gravity Foam midsole.
 Though it isn't a minimalist shoe, it feels less bulky than most other walking shoes.
 Much of this is due to the midsole being stiffer and less plush.
-Some shoes in the lineup have nearly 40 millimeters underfoot, while the Cloud 6 have 29 millimeters under the heel.
-That said, they are less noticeable than other options I have tested, yet they do their job in keeping my feet supported.
+Some shoes in the lineup have nearly 40 millimeters underfoot, while the Cloud 6 has 29 millimeters under the heel.
+That said, they are less noticeable than other options I have tested, yet they effectively keep my feet supported.

 Durability

 Right out of the box, I noticed the high-quality materials of the On Cloud 6.
-With reports of premature wear at the flex points, I was sure to keep a close eye on this during testing.
+With reports of premature wear at the flex points, I kept a close eye on this during testing.
 I am happy to report I had no trouble with these shoes during my extensive walks.
 There are no signs of the shoe breaking down.
-However, the upper material is lighter than other shoes in the lineup, and compared to these, we could imagine them wearing down quicker.
+However, the upper material is lighter than that of other shoes in the lineup, and compared to these, we could imagine them wearing down more quickly.
 Additionally, the elastic laces loosened up during my first walk to fit my foot height.
 While they didn't stretch out any more than this during my tests, I am concerned the elastic will continue to stretch and lose its security.
 In any case, should this happen, you can always replace the elastic laces with the traditional laces.

 I took the manufacturer's recommendations for cleaning the On Cloud 6.
 This includes hand cleaning, dry-rubbing, and separately washing elements of the shoe - like the laces or insole.
 Keeping your walking shoes clean is an effective way to keep your shoes lasting longer and maintaining a fresh look.
 I had no trouble with cleaning these shoes up after a walk on dirt paths, but small pebbles can be an annoyance to dislodge.